redox-os/orbtk-book/src/de/ch02-02-workspace-orbtk-core.md

 it with the corresponding translation string (the target value).
 Dictionaries are used to organize the keys as word lists.

-OrbTK's `localization` implementation has choosen to persitently store the translation strings inside a [`RON`][ron] file.
+OrbTk's `localization` implementation has choosen to persitently store the translation strings inside a [`RON`][ron] file.
 When introducing the new syntax structure used inside a `RON` filetype, it was one goal of the authors to easily match rust types to ron types.
 That is